mikelytaev/n-wise/0000-n-wise.md

 ### N-wise registry transactions

-N-wise state is modified using transactions.
+N-wise state is modified using transactions in the following form

 ```json
 {